“Casuals” – what we need to know following WorkPac Pty Ltd v Rossato

 Employee handbooks should be reviewed and updated at least on an annual basis, and an employer may want to consider reviewing the handbook every six months.
 While the core elements of policies and procedures may stay the same the details should change according to industry standards, organizational needs, or legal requirements.
 In addition, policies should line up with the company’s mission, vision, and values and these may change.

 The REALITY is however that small business owners do not have the time to constantly update or amend the policies and procedures that they have in place.
 And it is not a legal requirement in Australia.
-BUT as an employer, you have a legal responsibility to inform your employees of their rights and responsibilities even if there is no federal or state law that requires you to have an employee handbook.
+BUT as an employer, you have a legal responsibility to inform your employees of their casual employment rights and responsibilities even if there is no federal or state law that requires you to have an employee handbook.

 BUT an employee handbook is a great way to induct new staff into your Company and give existing staff a document they can reference at any time to keep their knowledge of workplace policies and procedures up to scratch.